 Don’t miss the smaller waterfall on the way up!

 Push play to see the power of the falls up close!

 Note: The ferries only operate from April to October, but the falls can be viewed year-round.
 They are also lit up at night and on August 1st which is Swiss National Day, there are fireworks displayed!

 Be sure to see my post on another great day trip from Zürich to Liechtenstein!

 ‘Til next time…

-*Thank you to Rail Europe for the Swiss Travel Pass!
+*Thank you to Rail Europe for providing me with the Swiss Travel Pass!
 I am truly grateful for the experience and as always, all opinions expressed in my posts are my own!